 At Anthem, we have a relentless focus on delivering more affordable and more accessible care.
 Motivated and inspired by a tremendous responsibility, this challenge of driving more affordable and accessible care requires collaborating with partners across the healthcare system and engaging with consumers to meet their diverse and holistic needs – when, where and how it makes sense for them.

-Anthem is committed to improving the health of communities by doing all we can to ensure those who want to receive the vaccine can get it.
-We’re taking measures to help remove obstacles to the potentially lifesaving shot for people with disabilities and older adults.
+Anthem is committed to improve the lives and health of communities and help build a better, more equitable and healthier America.
+That means doing all we can to ensure those who want to receive the vaccine can get it and to provide appropriate educational information about the vaccine.
+Anthem’s Chief Health Officer, Dr. Shantanu Agrawal,...

 The Anthem Foundation is proud to partner with LISC to invest in long-term solutions to address equitable access to food.

 Together with partners, Anthem and its Foundation have been building and supporting programs that reduce food insecurity and improve access to healthy meals in our communities.

 Nowhere to go, no one to talk to.
 For more than a year now, many seniors have sat at home alone.
 Loneliness affects more than 2 in 5 seniors and COVID-19 has worsened social isolation.
 Older adults, a high-risk category for COVID-19, were encouraged to limit exposure to people.
 Now, vaccines are providing greater protection...

 There is a clear connection between behavioral health and chronic health conditions, such as diabetes.
 Beth L. Braun, Ph.
 D. shares her experience with diabetes and how Anthem’s partnership with JDRF is impacting the physical and mental health of people with Type 1 Diabetes.